cjhonlyone/NandFlashController/README.md

 - DMA Transfer
 - **BUG：The simulation is different from actual performance.
 The DQ data will be a beat later during simulation, so the simulation will not pass, but the actual test on board is correct.**

+# To Do

+- Timeout detection
+- OS support

 # Table of Contents

 - [Performance](#Performance)